uavaustin/orchestra/services/image-rec-master/README.md

 pipeline on Redis.

-See [`tasks.py`](service/tasks.py) for a description of how the images and targets flow throught the pipeline in this service and through other image pipeline services.
+See [`tasks.py`](service/tasks.py) for a description of how the images and targets flow throughout the pipeline in this service and through other image recognition pipeline services.

 ## Environment Variables